Queens-Hacks/ants/README.md

 Hive is an online programming game where you

 ### Game Mechanics
-- Ants
+- Ants:
     Your code runs inside each individual ant.
 Instruct them to find sugar and return it to the Hive in order to feed your colony and score points!
 However, ants have a poor sense of sight and cannot see further than one tile away.
     Ants dig through walls and carry sugar.
-- Sugar
+- Sugar:
  Sugar is that good stuff that all ants crave.
 Located throughout the map in multicolored mounds of 20 sugar units, it's automatically picked up by any ant who walks over it.
 Collect more sugar than your opponent and win!
-- Home
+- Home:
 Home is your ant hill.
 Carry sugar back here to score points. ```this.goto(this.home())``` will take you here, but won't avoid walls.'
-- Walls
+- Walls:
 Walls can be dug out slowly by your ants.
 It takes 5 movements to destroy one wall
-- Pheromones
+- Pheromones:
 Ants have poor sight but excelent vision! use this.spray(object) and this.sniff() to write and read data onto empty tiles.
 Spraying overwrites pheromones from your own team, but different colonies pheromones can co-exist.